lisa1501/lisa1501/README.md

 ## I'm a full stack developer!
-- ✍ You can find my projects here [portfolio]
+- ✍ You can find my projects here
 - 🔭 I’m currently working on my project.
 - 🌱 I’m currently learning C++
 - 👯 I’m looking to collaborate on open source